The Visegrad Four are not a gang of bank robbers from the 1930s…or the latest superheroes from Marvel.

 - www.moodys.com

-This material, including without limitation the statistical information herein, is provided for informational purposes only.
-The material is based in part upon information from third-party sources that we believe to be reliable, but which has not been independently verified by us and, as such, we do not represent that the information is accurate or complete.
-The information should not be viewed as tax, investment, legal or other advice nor is it to be relied on in making an investment or other decisions.
+The views expressed in this article are solely those of the author and do not necessarily reflect the views of SVB Financial Group, Silicon Valley Bank, or any of its affiliates.
+This material, including without limitation to the statistical information herein, is provided for informational purposes only.
+The material is based in part on information from third-party sources that we believe to be reliable but which has not been independently verified by us, and, as such, we do not represent the information is accurate or complete.
+The information should not be viewed as tax, accounting, investment, legal or other advice, nor is it to be relied on in making an investment or other decision.
 You should obtain relevant and specific professional advice before making any investment decision.
-Nothing relating to the material should be construed as a solicitation or offer, or recommendation, to acquire or dispose of any investment or to engage in any other transaction.
+Nothing relating to the material should be construed as a solicitation, offer or recommendation to acquire or dispose of any investment, or to engage in any other transaction.

 Foreign exchange transactions can be highly risky, and losses may occur in short periods of time if there is an adverse movement of exchange rates.
-Exchange rates can be highly volatile and are impacted by numerous economic, political and social factors, as well as supply and demand and governmental intervention, control and adjustments.
+Exchange rates can be highly volatile and are impacted by numerous economic, political and social factors as well as supply and demand and governmental intervention, control and adjustments.
 Investments in financial instruments carry significant risk, including the possible loss of the principal amount invested.
-Before entering any foreign exchange transaction, you should obtain advice from your own tax, financial, legal, accounting and other advisors, and only make investment decisions on the basis of your own objectives, experience and resources.
+Before entering any foreign exchange transaction, you should obtain advice from your own tax, financial, legal, accounting and other advisors and only make investment decisions on the basis of your own objectives, experience and resources.

 All non-SVB named companies listed throughout this document, as represented with the various statistical, thoughts, analysis and insights shared in this document, are independent third parties and are not affiliated with SVB Financial Group.